AllanChain/gridsome-plugin-pwa/README.md

 ### 2. Register as Gridsome Plugin

-This plugin should work with zero config (you still nead step 3) if your icon file is `src/favicon.png`
+This plugin should work with zero config (you still nead step 3) if your favicon source image is at least `512x512`

 ```js
 // gridsome.config.js